-- a supplementary locking device for engine bonnet, boot lid, and any other important objects carried on board of the vehicle, such as spare wheel, tool set, etc; - a supplementary protection of all fuel pipes and brake lines outside the coachwork against any risk of damage (stones, corrosion, breaking of mechanical pieces, etc) and inside the cockpit against any risk of fire (fuel pipes only); - anchor fittings for safety harness; - during the event, the car shall carry a dry chemical fire-extinguisher of at least 1 kg capacity.
+- a supplementary locking device for engine bonnet, boot lid, and any other important objects carried on board of the vehicle, such as spare wheel, tool set, etc; - a supplementary protection of all fuel pipes and brake lines outside the coachwork against any risk of damage (stones, corrosion, breaking of mechanical pieces, etc) and inside the cockpit against any risk of fire (fuel pipes only);

+- anchor fittings for safety harness: - during the event, the car shall carry a non-liquid chemical fire-extinguisher of at least 1 kg capacity.
 This extinguisher has to be properly fastened.
 It may be located in the space provided for the passenger.
+For Group 2 and 4 cars the capacity will be at least 5 kg, and the fire extinguishing system will not be composed of more than two separate units immediately accessible to the driver and co-driver.